mojaloop/business-operations-framework-docs/docs/guide/README.md

 3. Restrictions on API access on the basis of permissions available to a subject (a user or API client) through their roles.

 ## Reference Architecture - Context
 The reference architecture workstream has through a collaborative process designed the future / next version architecture of Mojaloop.
-The BizOps Framework is being designed to work on the current existing Mojaloop version.
-The BizOps Framework must however be compatible with the reference architecture, and wherever possible, facilitate the move towards the reference architecture design.
+The Business Operations Framework is being designed to work on the existing Mojaloop version (core v1.0).
+The Business Operations Framework must however be compatible with the reference architecture, and wherever possible, facilitate the move towards the reference architecture design.

-There are three elements in BizOps framework project that are directly contributing to the reference architecture building:
+There are three elements in the Business Operations framework project that are directly contributing to the building of reference architecture:
 1. **Security bounded context.**
 Part of this bounded context is being built as part of this workstream.
 The split of the frontend into micro-frontends that can be built, tested and released independently; empowering teams building solutions within each bounded context to be able to independently build API functionality and corresponding UI.
 Customisations and extensions to each bounded context are also easily supported with this design.
 2. **Reporting and auditing bounded context.**
 Part of this bounded context is being built as part of this workstream.

-Here is an overall view of how the operational APIs, experience APIs, and micro-front ends can be combined into micro frontends forming the BizOps framework.
+Here is an overall view of how the operational APIs, experience APIs, and micro-front ends can be combined into micro frontends forming the Business Operations framework.

 ![Architecture Overview Diagram compatible with the Reference Architecture ](../.vuepress/public/BizOps-Framework-BizOps-Framework.png)